shawnjason/Inconsistency-Accumulation/README.md

 linearity of expectation.
 Depends on `Mathlib.MeasureTheory` and `Mathlib.Probability.ConditionalProbability`.

+The file also proves supporting product-measure identities:
+`StochPolicy.asMeasure_singleton` (the policy measure's mass on a singleton equals the corresponding probability) and `trajectoryMeasure_real_singleton` (the real-valued mass the trajectory measure assigns to a singleton trajectory equals the product of per-coordinate probabilities, via `Measure.pi_pi`).
+A local helper `h_sum_eq_measure` inside the product-measure factorization expresses `μ.real(A)` as `∑ x, if x ∈ A then μ.real{x} else 0` on the finite trajectory space.

+The formalization is complete modulo two unfilled helpers:
+`F_measurable_determined` (the characterization that `F_k`-measurable
+sets are determined by the first `k` coordinates, a σ-algebra induction on generating cylinders) and the final step inside `setIntegral_X_eq_of_determined` (the product-measure independence identity, whose completion is blocked on a `Decidable`-instance normalization between `h_sum_eq_measure`'s set-builder-derived `Classical.propDecidable` and `Finset.sum_fiberwise`'s expected `instDecidableAnd`).
+Both are generic probability-theoretic or plumbing facts independent of the paper's specific construction;
-The formalization is complete modulo one unfilled helper, `setIntegral_X_eq`, whose statement is the product-measure independence of disjoint coordinate blocks — a generic probability-theoretic fact equivalent to Fubini's theorem on the pi-measure, provable by routine calculation in Mathlib but not yet packaged as a standalone library lemma.
-The full bridge lemma, main integration theorem, and all supporting infrastructure compile against this helper.
+the bridge lemma, main integration theorem, and all other supporting infrastructure compile against them.

 **`summary_sufficiency.lean`** — Proposition 1 (both clauses)
 Given an `AdmissibilityOracle` satisfying the extendability-preservation